 - Retention: Ensuring a user’s satisfaction

 - Advocacy: Becoming a brand advocate

 While the post-purchase stages are often linear, the pre-purchase stages allow users to enter at any time.
-For example, a user may identify a problem first, rather than a brand.
+For example, a user may identify a problem first rather than a brand.
 Or, they may discover a brand while evaluating a competitor’s product.

 In comparison to the hourglass online marketing funnel, the looping digital marketing funnel adopts a less-structured format.
 It only features six stages, which allows flexibility for every user’s unique journey to purchase.

-The stages in the looping digital marketing funnel include:
+The stages in this marketing funnel include: